Dyslexia in Adults

 Benefit from an optimal cognitive training for your unique profile.
 The training stimulates the cognitive skills affected by dyslexia.

-Strengthen the specific cognitive areas impaired by dyslexia.
+Strengthen the specific cognitive domains impaired by dyslexia.
 Response time, working memory and language processing.

 What treatment for adults with dyslexia?